IChowdhury01/itsMe/README.md

 ## Project Description

 itsMe is an IoT smart lock designed for improved portability and versatility, and low cost-of-installation. itsMe locks can be 3D-printed and assembled at under $60, freely attached onto deadbolt locks with no required home renovation, and controlled remotely via Bluetooth with the itsMe Android app. itsMe's design is fully open-source, and can be modified to fit locks of any size for individual use.
+See our **[final presentation](https://www.youtube.com/watch?v=xuYFx85O6f8)** and **[complete documentation](/docs/full-documentation)** for further information.

 ### Demo